Cosmic-Chatter/Constellation/control_server/README.md

 #### Issues

 Issues are not tied to a specific `exhibit`, but are a property of the overall space.
-They can be connected to a **_Constellation_** `component` or simply a note about the state of the facilty.
+They can be connected to a **_Constellation_** `component` or simply a note about the state of the facility.
 When creating an issue, you can give it a priority, assign it to a specific person, and connect it with a `component`.
 You can also upload a photo for reference.
 If you're using the web console on a mobile device, you can even take the picture directly from within the interface.

 Known issues can be filtered by priority and who they are assigned to.